 An award-winning producer, programmer, and music host, Brad came to WGTE in 2009 from NPR's flagship radio station, WNYC in New York.
-In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, WNYC2 (precursor to WQXR's popular Q2 channel).
+In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio.

 Some of Brad's other professional activities include writing for Carnegie Hall's Playbill magazine, and performing voice-over work for HBO, Cinemax, and several nationally-syndicated Public Radio programs, including Radiolab and Studio 360.

 He's also ventured into composition, with performances of his work reaching venues throughout the United States — including New York's Weill Recital Hall, where his music was characterized as "striking" by chief classical music critic Anthony Tommasini in The New York Times.